MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 **This algorithm handles assets**:
 - in their USDC-equivalent on the chain, rather than in their own token, when working intra-chain
-- in their equivalent of home chains' USDC or the largest giving chains's USDC
+- in their equivalent of master chains' USDC or the largest giving chains's USDC
 - we hope USDC on all chains will have exactly the same price
 <br>